coolPrat/Demand-ResponceManagement-System-for-smart-grids/DRMSinSmartGrids-master/README.md

-To run the Demand-Response management system's simulation please follow following steps OR <h3>*simply watch the video*<h3> :
+To run the Demand-Response management system's simulation please follow following steps OR <b>*simply watch the video*</b> :

 1. Take usage data for each station in a text file.
 This is supposed to be weeks usage data.
 The name of the text file should be <Name of the station>.txt e.g. STN_101.txt